dumlutimuralp/antrea-packet-walks/part_d/README.md

 cookie=0x1020000000000, table=20, priority=200,arp,arp_tpa=10.222.2.1,arp_op=1 actions=move:NXM_OF_ETH_SRC[]->NXM_OF_ETH_DST[],mod_dl_src:aa:bb:cc:dd:ee:ff,load:0x2->NXM_OF_ARP_OP[],move:NXM_NX_ARP_SHA[]->NXM_NX_ARP_THA[],load:0xaabbccddeeff->NXM_NX_ARP_SHA[],move:NXM_OF_ARP_SPA[]->NXM_OF_ARP_TPA[],load:0xade0201->NXM_OF_ARP_SPA[],IN_PORT
 </code></pre>

-This flow entry checks if the current flow that comes ingress to OVS is an arp flow (arp), and if the ARP request is sent for IP address 10.222.2.1 (arp_tpa=10.222.2.1, tpa stands for target IP address), and if it is an arp request (arp_op=1 is for arp request).
-Once all these match with the flow then the following actions are taken on the flow :
+This flow entry checks the following conditions :

+- if the current flow that comes ingress to OVS is an arp flow (arp)
+- and if the ARP request is sent for IP address 10.222.2.1 (arp_tpa=10.222.2.1, tpa stands for target IP address)
+- and if it is an arp request (arp_op=1 is for arp request).

+Once all of the above matches then the same flow entry takes the following actions on the flow :

 * <b>move:NXM_OF_ETH_SRC[]->NXM_OF_ETH_DST[] :</b> This action moves the MAC address, seen in the source address field of the ethernet header, to the destination address field in the ethernet header of the response
 * <b>mod_dl_src:aa:bb:cc:dd:ee:ff :</b> This action puts the MAC address "aa:bb:cc:dd:ee:ff" into the source address field in the ethernet header of the response